bredele/bluff/Readme.md

   > It feelds good to reinvent the wheel

-  Promises implementation based on [emitter](htp://github.com/component/emitter)
+  Promises implementation based on [emitter](htp://github.com/component/emitter).
+It'll follow in the future the [A+ spec](http://promises-aplus.github.io/promises-spec/).

 ## Installation